chuckremes/ruby-io/design-notes.md

 2. Replies come back in the expected random order.
 3. Reply round trip times are NOT sorted from lowest to highest.
 Boo!

 I can't seem to reproduce the issues I mention above.
 MRI has some weird timing issues, but Rubinius and JRuby (native threads) don't exhibit the same issues.
 Perhaps there is no issue at all.
+When I added some timing debugging, it looked like the call to #fcntl in the TCP initialize method had a long delay sometimes.
+I confirmed it is async.
+I'll keep digging if I notice this again.

 TIMEOUTS
 I think I have timeouts figured out for async calls.
 When building the async command, I always pass the timeout arg.
 The command should build an Async::Timer.
 It can register itself via the #selector_update call when the command registers itself for a read/write update.
 It will piggyback on the +poller+ ref and register for a timer event.
 The Timer callback should include the *SAME* Promise as the read/write call.
 Whoever succeeds first, wins.